-7 Common Cashflow Pitfalls (and how to avoid them!)
+7 Common Cashflow Pitfalls and How to Avoid Them

 It goes without saying that cashflow is fundamental to SMEs – yet poor cashflow management is a common problem that can push a small business over the edge and into the danger zone.
 As the owner of a small business, it can sometimes seem easier to put your head in the sand and try to ignore cashflow issues that arise – but this only worsens the problem.